El Quetzal Mindo Chocolate tour – Ecuador

 This is a tour everyone visiting Mindo should take, and even more if they love Chocolate.

 A guided tour of the place allows visitors to see the cacao tree and fruit up close and learn about all the chocolate-making processes.

-After an introduction, our guide took us outside the property where we where able to see the process used in manufacturing the products.
+After an introduction, our guide took us outside the property where we were able to see the process used in manufacturing the products.

 The first stages include fermentation and drying of the beans and El Quetzal carefully oversees these two stages.
 The next stage is the roasting of the cocoa.
-At this stage we learn that when the shell of the bean cracks, the meaty part is then “cocoa nibs”, the shell is used as a tea, and then the roasted cocoa nibs are refined and conched, and after several hours the nutty nibs are refined into smooth melted Chocolate.
+At this stage, we learn that when the shell of the bean cracks, the meaty part is then “cocoa nibs”, the shell is used as a tea, and then the roasted cocoa nibs are refined and conched, and after several hours the nutty nibs are refined into smooth melted Chocolate.
 The manufacturing process ends when the Chocolate is tempered, molded, and wrapped by hand.

 At the end of the tour, we are back at the restaurant for the testing part.
 Here we get to taste some of the Chocolate, and then we are free to make our mix.
 We get sugar, coffee, chili pepper, and a spoon to mix freely.
 We also get to taste the cacao nibs, the tea, and the syrup.
 Oh, I almost forgot to mention their decadent chocolate brownie.

 All chocolate bars by el Quetzal have a high percentage of Chocolate, with 67% or more purity, sugar is organic, and no chemicals are used in their products.

 The store and restaurant

 Besides the tour and a lodge, El Quetzal features a restaurant with delicious food and a high-end gift shop with a wide selection of products by el Quetzal.

 Where: El Quetzal de Mindo – 9 de Octubre, Mindo, Ecuador